Skip to main content

 Geology

 The upper Pripyat occupies part of the Polissya lowland, a vast, flat terrain shaped by Pleistocene glaciation.
 The geological substrate consists of Quaternary glacial deposits including morainic ridges, outwash plains, and glacial lake sediments overlying Cretaceous chalk formations.
-The flat topography and poor drainage have led to extensive peat accumulation, with deposits reaching several meters in depth.
+The flat topography and poor drainage have led to extensive peat accumulation, with deposits reaching several metres in depth.
 The Pripyat River meanders through this flat landscape, creating broad floodplains with complex patterns of channels, oxbow lakes, and backswamps.

 Climate And Weather

 The park experiences a temperate continental climate moderated by extensive water surfaces.
-Summers are warm at 18-19 degrees Celsius average, while winters are cold at minus 4 to minus 6 degrees Celsius with regular snow cover.
-Annual precipitation of 550-650 millimeters, combined with poor drainage, maintains permanently waterlogged conditions across much of the park.
+Summers are warm at 18–19 degrees Celsius average, while winters are cold at minus 4 to minus 6 degrees Celsius with regular snow cover.
+Annual precipitation of 550–650 millimetres, combined with poor drainage, maintains permanently waterlogged conditions across much of the park.
 Spring flooding of the Pripyat and its tributaries creates extensive seasonal inundation, transforming the flat landscape into a vast shallow lake for several weeks each year.
 This flooding is essential for sustaining the wetland ecosystems.

 Human History

 The Polissya wetlands have supported communities adapted to the watery landscape for millennia.
 Traditional livelihoods included fishing, peat cutting, cranberry harvesting, and hay making on the flood meadows.
 The difficult terrain maintained the region's isolation, preserving traditional customs and Polissya dialects.
-Soviet-era drainage programs converted portions of the Polissya wetlands for agriculture, but the most remote areas remained undrained.
+Soviet-era drainage programmes converted portions of the Polissya wetlands for agriculture, but the most remote areas remained undrained.
 The upper Pripyat region retains much of its traditional character, with small villages connected by raised roads through the marshland.

 Park History